Skip to Content

 • Knees might be checked to see if there are early warning signs of patellar weakness.

-• Some vaccinations may already be due and he’ll administer them as gently as possible.
+• Some vaccinations may already be due; he’ll administer them as gently as possible.
 The time frame will vary depending on the age of your puppy.

 Puppy First Vet Visit Questions to Ask

 Before you leave his clinic, ask all questions you may have.
-Also make the next appointment for further vaccinations.
-If your puppy is quite nervous, you can visit the clinic sometimes just to sit there and get him used to the waiting room.
+Also, make the next appointment for further vaccinations.
+If your puppy is quite nervous, you can visit the clinic sometimes to sit there and get him used to the waiting room.

 If he has some visits where nothing “bad” occurs, he’ll grow more comfortable with the vet and other staff.
 They’ll always appreciate this extra attention as it makes their job much easier for all future visits.

 If you buy an adult Pomeranian, he still needs a check-up within a few days.
-The vet will check him out thoroughly, in much the same way as he would for a puppy, but will most likely also do a heartworm check.
+The vet will check him out thoroughly, much like he would for a puppy, but will most likely also do a heartworm check.

 Copyright Pomeranian.org